What are domestic violence QLD, Australia and family violence?

 - threatening to commit suicide or self-harm to torment, intimidate or frighten you

-Domestic violence can have devastating and lifelong effects on children
+Domestic violence QLD in Australia can have devastating and lifelong effects on children

 The Department of Communities, Child Safety and Disability Services have recognised certain behaviours that children may show if they are being affected by domestic and family violence which include: